Stieneee/simple-zstd/README.md

 poolOptions = {
     compressQueue: {
-      targetSize: 1 // this determines how many instances of zstd are spawned into the qeueue. leaving it empty will result child processes to bring spawned as needed. compLevel,
+      targetSize: 1 // this determines how many instances of zstd are spawned into the queue. leaving it empty will result child processes to bring spawned as needed. compLevel,
       spawnOptions,
       streamOptions,